stanford-mast/INFaaS/README.md

 **Example**

 In `infaas-sample-public`, we have provided a CPU TensorFlow model and an equivalent TensorRT model optimized for batch-4.
-We also provide their respective configuration files which were generated as specified above using `src/profiler/profile_model.sh`.
+We also provide their respective configuration files that were generated as specified above using `src/profiler/profile_model.sh`.
 Register both models as follows:
 ```
 ./infaas_modelregistration resnet_v1_50_4.config infaas-sample-public/resnet_v1_50_4/
 ./infaas_modelregistration resnet50_tensorflow-cpu_4.config infaas-sample-public/resnet50_tensorflow-cpu_4/